 Tracking protection lists

-Definition of Tracking
+Definition of tracking

 Tracking is the collection of data regarding a particular user's or device's activity across multiple websites or applications that aren’t owned by the data collector, and the retention, use or sharing of that data.
 We will also classify as trackers domains which collect, share, retain, or use data to enable tracking by other services.